seansovine/numerical_examples/diff_eq/README.md

 # Numerical Differential Equations

-Projects for modeling with ordinary and partial differential equations and computing and visualizing numerical approximations of their solutions.
+Projects for modeling with ordinary and partial differential equations and computing numerical approximations to their solutions.

 ## `orbital_mech`

-This project has a Python script that simulates the Earth's orbit around the Sun, with the initial distance from Sun and initial velocity magnitude and direction changed by small multiples from their realistic values.
-It produces an animation and saves it to a gif file.
+Right now this project has a small Python script that simulates a body orbiting a much more massive body, using Newton's law of gravitation to approximate Keplerian orbits.
+I'd like to add some more simulations from celestial mechanics.